• Skip to primary navigation

 There are many things you can do in the city without traveling far.

-If you want more ideas on what you can do in Medellin in a short space of time read this article I designed with some ideas.
+If you want more ideas on what you can do in Medellín in a short space of time then take a look at some of these cultural tours you can do in one day.

 • Salt Museum